Gaelic Festival Vestiges in England

 Of Beltane, the name of the ‘fire festival’ from the Gaelic Bealtuinn or Bhealtainn (several variants), meaning ‘bright’ or ‘shining’ ‘fire’, or something similar: why don’t we use this name?
 We do.
 It’s been Anglicised / rationalised to Whit.
 The Scottish Gaelic common letter-transposed variant form, beatlainn through usual softening (lenition) over time of the initial b (thereby denoted bh) would produce a change in pronunciation and Anglicisation to Late Old English hwita, ‘white’, through the rationalisation that whiteness was the spirit of the festival in the purifying effect of the ritual fire.
 This moniker was used to replace the name of the Christian Pentecost, presumably when the church realised it had not succeeded in eclipsing the vernacular festival, so decided to co-opt it.

 Given the cue of a Gaelic lexicon, Kay-an-ara / Cake cake copper copper / Kay kay kay is unlikely to be (as might first be guessed, and conceivably could be) a drastic corruption of Calan Gaeaf, the name of the Welsh equivalent of Samhain.
 The names of all associated activity in the Welsh appear completely foreign to anything parallel here in the ‘Dark Peak’.
 But almost immediately upon perusing details of Samhuin in Scotland, something leaps out.
 Gaelic corra-chagailt, pronounced KOR-a-cha-KEL-jeh, which to the superseding English tongue would have been a very strange-seeming and non-memorable mouthful.
-Inevitably, over time, it has been truncated and mangled to the point of vague recognition contemporarily in ‘kay-an-ara’, in the end evidently reducible to just the initial letters of the two main elements, becoming, simply, ‘kay-kay’.
+Inevitably, over time, it would be truncated and mangled to the point of vague recognition contemporarily in ‘kay-an-ara’, conceivably in the end reducible to just the initial letters of the two main elements, becoming, simply, ‘kay-kay’.
 Naturally, in some locales a version was likely to emerge where the loss of meaning finally became total, and, in scratching around for some, the chant might become one of ‘cake’, notwithstanding that the ostensible meaning was not intended.
+However, there is another, more likely derivation in caigean(n), (various spellings) “kăėg’-an“, a contraction of con-cheann, ‘heads together’, which has various meanings all centred on ‘linking together’, especially as a couple or pair but also as a group, and in being tethered each to the other.
+This would be apposite in terms of this occasion being unusual in the divide between this world and the otherworld being removed so that the two are strangely connected at this time.
+Other meanings of this word would also fit: ‘a loud, confusing situation’ (which might well depict the disguises and the begging or mumming); ‘a small parcel’ (the piece of cake offered to callers?).
+There is also caiginn, ‘stony face of a hill’, that might possibly be used to describe the faces of those in disguise taking on the persona of the spirits of the dead, and their not wishing to provide any clue as to identity.

 The corra-chagailt is the collective term for ‘evil spirits’ considered to be at large at Samhuin.
 They were thought to be manifest in the flames of a fire as it is about to go out.
 Fire was conceived of as the great purifier, but, apparently, as soon as it’s on the wane, the ‘evil’ that otherwise it purges becomes the very stuff of the fire itself.
 [So often is mythology self-contradictory, it seems to be a hallmark.]
 Fire was, of course, central to the ‘Celtic’ major festivals: they are termed ‘fire’ festivals.
 From the communal samhuin bonfire, torches were made to carry on a circuit of the boundaries of each farm and to bring into each house to freshly kindle the hearth; all to ward off ‘evil spirits’.
 This symbolic renewal of fire countered the fear that ‘old fire’ itself was a conduit for, nay embodiment of ‘evil spirits’.
 The whole point of the exercise, then, was to keep the corra-chagailt at bay, by fighting fire with fire, as it were.